FluxML/MLJFlux.jl/docs/src/index.md

 encoding instructions for creating a neural network given the data that the model eventually sees (e.g., the number of classes in a classification problem).
-While each MLJ model has a simple default builder, users may need to define custom builders to get optimal results, and this will require familiarity with the [Flux API](https://fluxml.ai/Flux.jl/stable/) for defining a neural network chain.
+While each MLJ model has a simple default builder, users may need to define custom builders to get optimal results (see [Defining Custom Builders](@ref) and this will require familiarity with the [Flux API](https://fluxml.ai/Flux.jl/stable/) for defining a neural network chain.

 ## Flux or MLJFlux?